April 7, 2024

 March 24: History of the Watershed in Maps and Aerial Photos

-Peter Stetson, President of Education Mapping Service, will show us interactive GIS mapping centered on the South County Museum and the Narrow River Watershed, and their history through aerial photography.
+Peter Stetson, President of Education Mapping Service, showed us interactive GIS mapping centered on the South County Museum and the Narrow River Watershed, and their history through aerial photography.
+Click the links below to view sample maps and aerial photos:

 On Pettaquamscutt is a collaboration between the Friends of Canonchet Farm, Narrow River Preservation Association, South County Museum, and the Maury Loontjens Memorial Library.